Nabanita315/Face-Intelligence-Tasks/TECHNICAL_SUMMARY.md

 ## Conclusion

-This repository demonstrates robust, modular approaches to challenging face intelligence tasks, combining state-of-the-art pretrained models, thoughtful data organization, and practical engineering for rapid adaptation and evaluation.
+This repository shows strong, modular ways to tackle difficult face intelligence tasks by using the best pretrained models available, organizing data in a smart way, and doing practical engineering to make it easy to adapt and test quickly.